TolaniAdedunmola/Dahel-Techies-Internship-Chess-Game-Analysis-/README.md

 Link to Dataset [Here](https://drive.google.com/file/d/1g0tyiIFNXWSqrt4-aIxtUSDXjhvFT8HS/view?usp=drivesdk)

 The aim of this analysis is to provide  Valuable insight obout:
-- Total number of players
-- Average rating
-- Highest ranking
+- How many games were played?
-- Distribution of players by countries
+-	How many players played?
-- player ranking over time
+-	How many countries participated in the game?
+-	What is the average age of the players?
-- Top player by title
+-	Top 5 highest ranking players?
-- player performance comparison
-- player by country
-- Game outcome distribution
+-	Countries with the most players?
+-	Player that played the most game.
-- players age distribution
+-	What is the correlation between players age and their rating?
-- Top players by country
-- Top player rating trend
-- player performance by title

 ### Data Source